 About us: We help build healthier families and create more resilient and responsive communities.
 Our programs center upon prevention and outreach, treatment and victim advocacy.
-We have a new parent support program, which is voluntary for expectant parents and families with children under the age of 3.
-The program includes home visitation services as needed.
-Family Advocacy Strength-Based Treatment, or FAST, is another voluntary program for couples and families who desire to change destructive patterns of communication.
+We have a New Parent Support Program, which is voluntary for expectant parents and families with children under the age of 3.
+The program includes home visitation services as needed with a Registered Nurse.
+Family Advocacy Strength-Based Therapy, or FAST, is another voluntary program for individuals, couples and families.
+FAST provides brief, short term therapy and/or supportive interventions focused on agreed upon goals and objectives.
 Outreach services are offered through life-skills classes in parenting, relationship enhancement, emotion regulation and resiliency boosting.
-Treatment services are offered for individuals, couples and families who have experienced maltreatment.
-Victim advocacy is a program that offers victims of intimate partner violence supportive services 24 hours a day, 7 days a week.
+Treatment services are offered for individuals, couples and families who have experienced maltreatment or domestic violence.
+Victim advocacy is a program that offers victims of intimate partner violence supportive services 24 hours a day, 7 days a week..

 About us: Acute and routine primary care are for non-active duty beneficiaries.

 About us: We offer the full range of acute, routine and preventive medicine for flight and special duty personnel.
-Walk-in services are offered for “return to flying status” and acute issues that have occurred within 24to 48 hours, from 7:30 to 8 a.m., Monday through Wednesday, and Friday, and 1 to 1:30 p.m., Monday through Friday.
-We also provide Occupational Medicine expertise to the joint base.
+Walk-in services are offered for “return to flying status” and acute issues that have occurred within 24 to 48 hours, from 7:30 to 8:30 a.m., Monday through Wednesday, and Friday, and 1 to 1:30 p.m., Monday through Friday for Flyer only sick call.
+We also provide Occupational Medicine expertise to the joint base..

 About us: Heath promotions is the art and science of making healthy behavior the obvious choice through evaluation.
 Our staff encourages healthy lifestyle practices and aims to provide quality comprehensive, outcome based health promotions, and premier health and wellness services.
 Services offered by health promotion include: support and coordination of health observances, tobacco cessation sessions, healthy eating classes, diabetes nutrition classes, healthy heart classes, fitness education, sleep hygiene and stress management class.
 Additionally, Health Promotions offers a variety of classes that can be brought directly to your units.